 Qualifications: Prospective Journey Farmers should be competent in a range of agricultural skills, have a solid commitment to farming in Vermont, and have reasonably clear and realistic plans for their future farming activities.
-The Journey Farmer Program is targeted towards farmers in the first few years of running their own farming enterprise.
+The Journey Farmer Program is targeted towards farmers in the first few years of running their own business.

 Applying: NOFA-VT reviews Journey Farmer applications once a year in December, and applicants are notified of a decision by mid-January.
 Couples and/or business partners should submit a joint application.